Harnessing the Power of LinkedIn and Talon for Password Spraying

 And in the lab environment:

-Each password spraying attempt was successful, as each account used a password of Password1!.
+Each password spraying attempt was successful, as each account used a password of Password1!

 Note: You can instruct Talon to only utilize Kerberos or LDAPS for enumeration.
 This can be performed via:

--L for LDAPS
+for LDAPS

--K for Kerberos
+for Kerberos

 Additional Functionality